apache/accumulo-access/SPECIFICATION.md

  2. ( true ∧ false ) ∨ ( true ∧ false )

-An empty access expression always evaluates to true and this is only thing a subject with the empty set of authorizations can access.
+An empty access expression always evaluates to true and this is only thing a entity with the empty set of authorizations can access.

 ## Escaping